The threat of streaming piracy? Pernicious.

 Here’s an example:

-What constitutes piracy?
 That question shouldn’t be difficult to answer.
 But humans are rationalizing creatures.
 And when it comes to our beloved content, diverse expectations can produce some surprising variability, particularly across generations.

 A perfect example of this can been seen in credential sharing behaviors.
 A recent CNBC article published August 19, 2018 provides some insight: